 The hard earth pushed back against the bottoms of my trainers as my feet pounded against the ground.
 I willed myself to run just a tiny bit faster.
 I pulled ahead for a moment, but then James put on a burst of speed as well and then we were even again.

 James and I passed the beech tree in a dead sprint.
-We both slowed our intense run to a walk, gasping for air.
+We both slowed to a walk, gasping for air.
 I held my arms up and clasped my hands behind my head, taking deep breaths in and out, making certain that I was taking in as much air as I let out.

 "I…win," I told him.